grindsa/dkb-robo/README.md

 1. download the archive and unpack it
 2. move the "dkb_robo" subfolder into the directory your script is located

+#### SBOM

+[A bill of material](https://www.linuxfoundation.org/blog/blog/what-is-an-sbom) of the packages coming along wiht `dkb-robo` will be automatically created during build process and stored in a [dedicated respository](https://github.com/grindsa/sbom/tree/main/dkb-robo)

 ### Usage

 you need to import dkb-robo into your script